SergioTenza/ServiceDiscovery.DotNet/README.md

 Full .net 8 stack service discovery using Aspire orchestration.

 - API gateway using YARP
-- Blazor Web UI to handle and create new services
+- Blazor Web UI to handle and create new routes and clusters
-- postgres DB
+- OPTIONAL: Postgres DB
-- Redis Output cache and pub/sub communications
+- OPTIONAL: Redis Output cache and pub/sub communications
-- cli tool to manipulate gateway
+- cli tool to to interact with gateway
 - Built in Telemetry and Logging

 ## Deploy as Docker